EmmyDan1/CrossGate/README.md

 📬 Contact and get started
 Let’s build trade pathways together.
-You can reach CrossGate via:
+You can reach Karagateway via:

 💬 WhatsApp: +234 09131276935